Tomasz Midzierski

-Tomasz Midzierski (born 5 June 1985) is a Polish professional footballer who plays as a centre-back for Avia Świdnik.
+Tomasz Midzierski (born 5 June 1985) is a Polish professional footballer who plays as a centre-back for Klasa A club Mila Turka.

 Career

 Early years

-Midzierski started his career with his local team MOSiR Jastrzebie Zdroj, playing for the teams youth sides.
+Midzierski started his career with his local team MOSiR Jastrzebie Zdroj, playing for the team's youth sides.
 In 2004 he moved to the largest football team in the city, joining GKS Jastrzębie.
 He stayed with GKS for two seasons before he left for KSZO Ostrowiec, where his professional career began.
-After making 5 league appearances in 6 months, and a short loan spell with Lech Poznań, Midzierski sealed a move that saw him joining Górnik Łęczna in the Ekstraklasa, Poland's top division.
+After making five league appearances in six months, and a short loan spell with Lech Poznań, Midzierski sealed a move that saw him joining Górnik Łęczna in the Ekstraklasa, Poland's top division.

 Playing in the Ekstraklasa

 While with Górnik Łęczna Midzierski mostly found himself as a backup with most of his appearances coming in the Ekstraklasa Cup.
 Górnik advanced all the way to the semi-finals, losing out to eventual winners Dyskobolia Grodzisk Wielkopolski, with Midzierski playing in both legs of the semi-finals.
 It was with Górnik that Midzierski made his first Ekstraklasa appearance, making his top division debut against Dyskobolia Grodzisk Wielkopolski.
 His league appearance against Dyskobolia proved to be his only league appearance with Górnik Łęczna, moving during the summer transfer window and joining Lech Poznań after only 6 months.

 The situation while at Lech was similar to that while he was with Górnik.
 Most of Midzierski's appearances came in cup competitions or in the Młoda Ekstraklasa with the Lech U21's team.
 His only league appearance with Lech came on 22 September 2007 in Lech's 6–2 win over Ruch Chorzów.
-Due to his lack of first team playing time he joined Lechia Gdańsk on loan for the rest of the season after only 6 months with Lech.
+Due to his lack of first team playing time he joined Lechia Gdańsk on loan for the rest of the season after only six months with Lech.

 Due to Lechia playing in the division below, Midzierski found that he had more playing time in the league.
 His Lechia debut came on 15 March 2008 against Wisła Płock, helping to secure a Lechia win.
-He went on to make 7 league appearances for Lechia during his loan spell, helping Lechia to 6 wins in those 7 games, and being a part of the Lechia side that won the II liga (now known as the I liga) and thus promotion to the Ekstraklasa.
+He went on to make seven league appearances for Lechia during his loan spell, helping Lechia to six wins in those seven games, and being a part of the Lechia side that won the II liga (now known as the I liga) and thus promotion to the Ekstraklasa.
 Over the summer Midzierski's move to Lechia was made permanent, and Midzierski had his greatest season in the Ekstraklasa thus far.
-He would go on to make 8 appearances for Lechia in the league that season, helping the newly promoted club to stay in the league.
+He would go on to make eight appearances for Lechia in the league that season, helping the newly promoted club to stay in the league.
 He would move on to join another club at the end of the season, having made 10 appearances in the Ekstraklasa with three different clubs over three seasons.